finos/common-domain-model/documentation/source/eligible-collateral-representation.rst

-The common data requirements have been established through industry working groups reviewing a wide range of examples in order to identify collateral for the purpose of constructing eligible collateral schedules including representation of additional attributes for regulatory risk and credit factors.
+The common data requirements have been established through industry working groups reviewing a wide range of examples in order to identify collateral for the purpose of constructing eligible collateral specifications, including representation of additional attributes for regulatory risk and credit factors.
 For the purpose of understanding the principle, these can be divided into the following categories: